Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 - importance: (optional because usually importance = influence, although there may be instances where this is not the case)
 - ratingType: (optional)

 We should envision that at some point, there will be a THRIVING MARKET for individual GrapeRankScorecards.
+It will be an easy matter to input a scorecard S and convert it into a rating r.

 ## variable: GrapeRankScorecards (G)